135 pages – Suggested weeks to complete 8-12 weeks minimum

 We are here to support you

-Throughout your study, as spiritual, theological, or pastoral questions arise, please contact Simone Rizkallah, Director of Program Growth, for support and additional resources to answer any questions that may arise!
-Please also consider emailing her testimonies from your group!
-We love to hear what the Lord is doing with your women!
+Throughout your study, as spiritual, theological, or pastoral questions arise, please contact us for support.
+Please also consider emailing us testimonies from your group!
+We love to hear what the Lord is doing through Endow!

 Letter to Women promotional kit